sholbrook-legato/alphaMountain-api-feeds/README.md

-# Axur API Feeds Connector for OpenCTI
+# alphaMountain API Feeds Connector for OpenCTI

-This is an AXUR API feeds connector integration for OpenCTI that fetches threat intelligence data from Axur's API and ingests it into OpenCTI.
+This project was forked from an existing connector for a different product.
+I am working to update it for alphaMountain

 ## Files